redtachyons/test/PITCHME.md

 ![gc](images/gc.png)
 > https://xkcd.com/303/
 ---
-#Lazy sweep (1.9)
+## Lazy sweep (1.9)

-* Reduce the stoping the world |
+- Reduce the stoping the world byt spliting sweep phase |
-* 8% faster in average |
+- 8% faster in average |

 ---

-Bitmap marking (Ruby 2.0)
+## Bitmap marking (Ruby 2.0)

 * Copy on write optimization

 +++

 ## Copy on Write
-- Copy on write is an os feature which enables sharing of space between child processes till they are modified by one of the process |
+- Copy on write is an OS feature which enables sharing of space between child processes till they are modified by one of the process |
 - Ruby couldn't take advantage of this since we where changing objects for marking |
 - Bitmap marking take care of this by keeping marks out of the object |
 - Made huge impact in multi process servers like unicorn |